Frank Carter (musician): Frank Carter & the Rattlesnakes: 2015–present

 In April 2015, Carter announced the formation of a new band called Frank Carter & the Rattlesnakes, which at the time he described as a return to his "hardcore roots".
 On 14 September 2015, the Rattlesnakes released their debut album Blossom, through International Death Cult.
-In a review by Metal Hammer, writer Thea de Gallier, described how Carter "may be a grown-up and a dad now, but he’s still capable of being a figurehead for the pissed-off youth who are too young to have had the Sex Pistols".
+In a review by Metal Hammer, writer Thea de Gallier described how Carter "may be a grown-up and a dad now, but he’s still capable of being a figurehead for the pissed-off youth who are too young to have had the Sex Pistols".
 The album peaked at number 18 on the U.K. charts.

-On 20 January 2017, the Rattlesnakes released their sophomore album Modern Ruin through International Death Cult.
+On 20 January 2017, the Rattlesnakes released their second album Modern Ruin through International Death Cult.
 It debuted at number seven on the U.K. albums chart.
 The album retained the aggression and hardcore sensibilities of the band's previous effort, however also incorporated elements from Carter's previous project Pure Love.
 In an interview with Kerrang!, Carter stated that much of the album had been based around the alcoholism that he had experienced after breaking his straight edge lifestyle of twelve years on Christmas 2015.

 On 3 May 2019, the Rattlesnakes released their third album End of Suffering through the label International Death Cult.
 It peaked at number 4 on the U.K. charts.
 On 6 June, Carter was featured on the cover of the Armed's single titled "Ft.
 Frank Turner", which in fact featured Frank Turner, not Carter.
 On 23 and 25 August, he performed as second support at Reading and Leeds Festivals with the Rattlesnakes, the highest he'd ever been billed for the festivals.
 On 19 September, he was involved in a life-threatening car crash in Devon, which led to the cancellation of the first week of the Rattlesnakes' scheduled U.S. tour.
 On 11 October, he was featured on Can't Swim's track "Power".
 On 29 November, Black Futures released a collaborative remix of the Rattlesnakes' song "Crowbar".